 Disclosure: if you click through and buy something on Amazon, I will receive a small referral fee at no cost to you.
 Thank you for supporting my small business.

 Quick Tip for a Homemade DIY Fabric Softener

 If you are diehard for homemade detergents, you’ll love the idea of a DIY fabric softener.
 Who wants those synthetic smells on their clothes, anyway?
 The good news is that you can make your clothes cuddly at home using simple ingredients such as baking soda, vinegar, and essential oils.
 Baking soda is a fabric softener on its own.
 Another simple choice is this one;

 For this softener, all you require is an essential oil of your choice and several drops of vinegar mixed in a spray bottle.
 Then, you’ll spray your clothes to make them cuddly, less clingy, and fresh.

-Many people tend to dump almost everything in the laundry room-dirt shoes, backpacks, cleaning tools, and others.
-You will think it’s simply an industrial space.
+Many people dump almost everything in the laundry room-dirt shoes, backpacks, cleaning tools, etc. You will think it’s simply an industrial space.
 Fortunately, it doesn’t have to stay like this.
-You can use the above tips to make this importance space clean, organized, and more efficient, not to mention safe!
+You can use the above tips to make this important space clean, organized, and more efficient, not to mention safe!
 Your laundry room cleaning process will keep it well prepared for anything.